 Typically, a certain number of states must join a compact before it goes into effect.
 The Midwest Interstate Passenger Rail Compact specified three.
 In 2000, three states passed the compact language: Indiana (with the governor’s signature on March 17, 2000), Minnesota on May 11, and Missouri on June 27 of that year.
-When these three states passed the compact language, a commission to carry out the compact’s objectives came into being: the Midwest Interstate Passenger Rail Commission.
+When these three states passed the compact language, a commission to carry out the compact’s objectives came into being: the Midwest Interstate Passenger Rail Commission (MIPRC).

 The Midwest Interstate Passenger Rail Commission held its organizational meeting in January of 2001.

-Midwestern states are eligible to join the MIPRC.
-The MIPRC is a compact agreement, and the language of the compact must be passed into law in an eligible state before a state can become a participating member.
+Midwestern states are eligible to join Midwest Interstate Passenger Rail Compact.
+As a compact agreement, the language of the compact must be passed into law in an eligible state before a state can become a participating member.
 Four state leaders from each state are then appointed to the commission: two gubernatorial appointments (the governor or his/her designee, and member of the private sector) and a member from each legislative chamber.

-The majority of the eligible states – Indiana, Illinois, Iowa, Kansas, Michigan, Minnesota, Missouri, Nebraska, North Dakota, Ohio and Wisconsin – have joined the MIPRC and are active members.
+The majority of the eligible states – Illinois, Indiana, Kansas, Michigan, Minnesota, Missouri, Nebraska, North Dakota, Ohio and Wisconsin – have joined MIPRC and are active members.

-To achieve the most effectiveness, the MIPRC hopes that the two additional states that are eligible to join the compact – Iowa and South Dakota – will join.
+To achieve the most effectiveness, MIPRC hopes that the two additional states that are eligible to join the compact – Iowa and South Dakota – will join.
 MIPRC commissioners promote the whole region, but don’t have the same access in non-compact states as they do in those that have joined.

-The compact language specifies that the MIPRC must meet at least once a year.
-The next meeting of the commission is scheduled for June 14-15, 2011 in Washington, D.C.
+The compact language specifies that MIPRC must meet at least once a year.
+For information on meetings over the years, please visit our activities page.